Monday, July 29, 2024

 I accompanied my wife today on a trip to the Museum of Modern Art to see several shows, one on the work of Käthe Kollwitz, the artist-activist (1867-1945).

-The second photo shows what I believe to be the aftermath of that same attack, from Volume 1 number 8 issue of Purnell’s History of the Great War.
+The second photo shows what I believe to be the aftermath of that same attack.
 Note the dead horse and officer, along with a number of dead infantrymen.
 If I’m right, the photographer had moved to his right after the attack was repulsed to get closer to the center of the action.
 It is likely that Käthe’s son was killed during such an action.
 The lack of shell holes indicates there was not a preliminary bombardment worthy of the name.

 Käthe Kollwitz narrowly avoided being sent to a concentration camp during WWII, in part due to her international reputation.
 She died shortly before the war was over, having fled bombed-out Berlin for Saxony.
 She outlived her husband Karl who died of disease in 1940 and her grandson Peter who was killed in combat in 1942.